 The city of York in the north of England is a brilliant place to visit at any time of year – there is so much history and culture to explore.
 It is a speedy 2.5 hours direct from London by train, so it is perfect for a weekend break from the capital, although there’s enough to see and do in York to keep you there for longer.

-York is perhaps most famous for its Gothic cathedral, which is also known as York Minster.
+York is perhaps most famous for its Gothic cathedral, also known as York Minster.
 This towering edifice has watched over the city since the 15th century.
-But York’s history dates back many hundreds of years earlier – Vikings once ruled the city a thousand years ago, and prior to that, there are clear remains of Roman and Anglo Saxon settlements.
+But York’s history dates back many hundreds of years earlier – Vikings once ruled the city a thousand years ago, and prior to that, there are clear remains of Roman and Anglo-Saxon settlements.

 York has some excellent museums where visitors can learn more about its incredible past.
-Still, the city’s streets are also packed with plenty of attractions to keep those interested in present-day entertainment.
-As well as the ubiquitous chain restaurants, York has a particularly good range of independent eateries and enough pubs to keep the whole of the UK well watered.
+Still, the city’s streets are packed with plenty of attractions to keep those interested in present-day entertainment.
+As well as the ubiquitous chain restaurants, York has a particularly good range of independent eateries and enough pubs to keep the whole of the UK well-watered.

-If shopping is your thing, you will be spoilt for choice in York – and wintertime heralds the start of some epic sales – there are plenty of bargains to be had in January when the shops unload their old stock.
+If shopping is your thing, you will be spoilt for choice in York – and wintertime heralds the start of some epic sales – plenty of bargains will be had in January when the shops unload their old stock.

 Why visit York in winter

 If you visit York in winter, you are in for a real treat.
 The city has a magical feel at Christmas time – the streets are incredibly festive, with Christmas markets selling seasonal food and drink.
 There are plenty of indoor attractions for all ages in York, so you should not let the winter weather put you off visiting this incredible city

 Indulge your taste buds at the chocolate museum, scare yourself silly in the York Dungeons, or take an old-fashioned bus for a ghost tour of the city – there are more than enough places to shelter from inclement weather.